 ‘It’s this nine-to-five life, you know.
 Sometimes I don’t know how I do it.
 I mean, literally.
 Sometimes I reach my front door not knowing how I got home.’

-Harpie imagines him standing in his little front yard, a chubby child watching television, a woman sitting at one end of the sofa looking up from her mobile when she hears his key in
+Harpie imagines him standing in his little front yard, a chubby child watching television, a woman sitting at one end of the sofa looking up from her mobile when she hears his key in the lock.

 Because she is feeling despondent, she asks, ‘And do you feel sad then, or don’t you feel anything at all?’